-Video-on-demand is an interactive television service that provides access to hundreds of movies or special events on demand with video cassette recorder functionality, or the ability to fast forward, pause and rewind a program at will.
+Video-on-demand is an interactive television service that provides access to hundreds of movies or special events on demand with full video cassette recorder functionality, or the ability to fast forward, pause and rewind a program at will.
 Customers can also watch a selected feature repeatedly during the viewing window, which typically runs up to 24 hours, or stop the selection before it is completed and return to it at a later time during the viewing window.
 Fees are typically charged on a per-selection basis, although certain individual categories of programming are also available for a flat monthly fee.
-The provision of video-on-demand services requires the use of servers at the headend facility of a cable system.
-We introduced video-on-demand service in our Mobile, Alabama system in March 2002.
+The provision of video-on-demand services requires the use of servers at the headend facility of our cable systems.
+We introduced video-on-demand service in our Mobile, Alabama cable system in March 2002 and expect to launch video-on-demand service in additional cable systems during 2002.